Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: Numerical Results

 According to \cite{zhang2023drl}, the relationship between result accuracy $A_d$ and communication workload $d$ can be modeled by the following function: $A_d = \beta^a_1 (1- \frac{d}{D^a})^{\beta^a_2} + \beta^a_3$, where $\beta^a_1, \beta^a_2, \beta^a_3$ are parameters and $D^a$ is the maximum data size of the DNN outputs.
 In our simulation, we set $\beta^a_1 \in \mathcal{U}[-0.75, -0.6], \beta^a_2 \in \mathcal{U}[10, 20], \beta^a_3 \in \mathcal{U}[0.9, 0.95]$ and $D^a \in \mathcal{U}[0.15M, 0.25M]$ bits.
 Intuitively, $\beta^a_3$ is the result accuracy if all DNN outputs are transmitted to the receiver.
 Hence, the accuracy discount due to limited data transmission is $A_d/\beta^a_3$.
 Therefore, we assume the final result accuracy at the receiver side is $A = A_c \times A_d/\beta^a_3$.
 To evaluate our algorithm comprehensively, we consider a concave utility function $u^a(c,d) = A$ and a general non-concave function $u^a(c,d) = \frac{1}{1-A}$.
 The values of rest parameters are listed in Table \ref{table:sim_param}.

 To demonstrate the effectiveness of the proposed algorithm (labeled as ``Prop''), we compare it with the following benchmarks.
 Notice that our algorithm consists of three stages.
-Unless otherwise specified, each benchmark only differs from our algorithm in one stage. \begin{itemize} \item Traditional Communication (TC): the raw data is transmitted to the BS without processing. \item Fixed Semantic Communication (FSC): each WD adopts a fixed semantic communication scheme. \item Average RB Allocation (ARB): the RBs are allocated to each associated WD evenly. \item Nearest User Association (NUA): the WDs are associated with the nearest BSs. \item FSC+ARB+NUA (FAN): we use the above three algorithms to produce decisions in each stage respectively. \end{itemize} For TC, we assume the size of raw data satisfies $D_{raw} \in \mathcal{U}[0.4M, 0.8M]$ bits.
-If WD $n$ successfully transmits the raw data under the delay and energy constraints, then the BS can use the maximum DNN model to process the raw data, which leads to result accuracy $\eta^a_2$.
-For FSC, the utilized fixed semantic communication scheme is $c = D^a/2$ and $d = D^a/2$.
-The data presented in this section are the average of ten repeated experiments with different random seeds.
+Unless otherwise specified, each benchmark only differs from our algorithm in one stage. \begin{itemize} \item Traditional Communication (TC): the raw data is transmitted to the SBS without processing. \item Fixed Semantic Communication (FSC): each WD adopts a fixed SemCom scheme. \item Semantic Compression (SC): fixed computation with selective transmission of semantic information. \item Average RB Allocation (ARB): the RBs are allocated to each associated WD evenly. \item Nearest User Association (NUA): the WDs are associated with the nearest SBSs. \end{itemize} For TC, we assume the size of raw data satisfies $D_{raw} \in \mathcal{U}[0.4M, 0.8M]$ bits.
+If WD $n$ successfully transmits the raw data under the delay and energy constraints, then the SBS can use the maximum DNN model to process the raw data, which leads to result accuracy $\eta^a_2$.
+For FSC, the utilized fixed SemCom scheme is $c = C^a/2$ and $d = D^a/2$.
+In SC schemes \cite{wang2022performance, zhang2023drl, liu2023adaptable}, the complete semantic representation is first extracted, resulting in $c = C^a$.
+Subsequently, only the most critical semantic information is transmitted, subject to constraints on communication resources, latency, and energy consumption.
+To further validate the effectiveness of our design, we introduce two ablation baselines, namely ARB and NUA, which are employed to isolate and highlight the contributions of the proposed RB allocation and user association strategies, respectively.
+The data presented in this section are the average of $30$ repeated experiments with different random seeds.